pieterbos/PrintBone/README.md

 # Slide

-It might be very possible to create a slide, given a source of rigid thinwalled tubing with the right diameters, and a good material for stockings.
+A prototype slide is in progress, complete with replaceable leadpipe.
+The first prototype will use 3/4 and 5/8 inch PVC-pipes.
+It will be easy to change the design to use carbon fiber tubes later on - so that's what I will do next.
+I tested the leadpipe design with an existing slide and that seems to work.
+Carbon tubes should sound good, that's been done before.
+PVC might or might not sound good.
+The first design is finished and the file slide.scad contains everything you need to print the parts to create your own slide.

-Tips on how to obtain suitable tubes for a slide are welcome.
+Thin-walled precision carbon tubes are relatively expensive, about €120-€140 for a slide.
+Tips on how to obtain affordable suitable tubes for a slide are welcome.